GG31/openfood-mongo-to-mysql-migration/README.md

-# Scaffold
+# Openfood mongo to mysql migration

 ## Introduction
-This project aims to give a code base for an Flask service.
+This project aims to migrate open food facts mongo database to an SQL database in order to reduce the size and cleaning the data.

 ## Prerequisite
 - python3